JasxnNg/Systems-Game/DEVLOG.md

 Reformatted devlog
 Jason Ng: 2024-01-04 2:32 PM
 Created files
-Brian Chau: 2024-01-03 2:31 PM
+Brian Chau: 2024-01-03 2:36 PM
-Modified our intended project and topics we added in
+Modified our intended project usage and topics we added in
 ```